Bachelor of Arts (Anthropology)

-Anthropologists conduct field research both in foreign countries and at home – basically anywhere an interesting anthropological problem has been identified.
-The anthropology staff at James Cook University conduct field research in tropical parts of the world including Australia, Papua New Guinea, the Pacific, South America, and Asia.
+Anthropologists conduct field research, both in foreign countries and at home.
+They will work anywhere they find a fascinating anthropological problem.
+The anthropology staff at James Cook University conducts field research in tropical parts of the world including Australia, Papua New Guinea, the Pacific, South America, and Asia.

-Although original fieldwork in anthropology is normally undertaken at postgraduate level the methods required are introduced at undergraduate level.
+Although original fieldwork in anthropology is normally undertaken at postgraduate level, we introduce the research methods at undergraduate level.